Ethical Principles Adhered to by Student Financial Services

 - National Association of Student Financial Aid Administrators (NASFAA) Statement of Ethical Principles

 - Code of Conduct for Institutional Financial Aid Professionals

 - SUNY Code of Conduct

-The primary goal of the financial aid professional is to help students achieve their educational potential by providing appropriate financial resources.
+The primary goal of the financial aid professional is to help students achieve their educational goals through financial support and resources.
 To this end, this statement provides the financial aid professional with a set of principles that serves as a common foundation for accepted standards of conduct.
-The staff of Student Financial Services at Empire State College follows these principles and the code of conduct outlined by NASFAA.
+The staff of the Financial Aid Office and the Student Accounts Office at Empire State College follows these principles and the code of conduct outlined by NASFAA.

 Statement of Ethical Principles

 The financial aid professional shall:

 - Remain aware of issues affecting students and continually advocate for their interests at the institutional, state and federal levels.

 - Support federal, state and institutional efforts to encourage students, as early as the elementary grades, to aspire to and plan for education beyond high school.